Thrombocytes (platelets)

 SOCRATES

-• (ASA vs. ticagrelor) in patients with recent stroke/TIA did not show superior efficacy of ticagrelor compared to ASA → see here
+• in patients with recent stroke/TIA, the trial did not demonstrate superior efficacy of ticagrelor over ASA → see here

 • primary endpoint: ticagrelor 442/ 6589 patients (6.7%), ASA 497/ 6610 (7.5%), hazard ratio 0.89)